 - People who have had a life-threatening allergic reaction to gelatin, the antibiotic neomycin or a previous dose of MMR vaccine

-If you have cancer, a blood disorder or another disease, or you take medication that affects your immune system, talk to your doctor before getting an MMR vaccine.
+If you have cancer, a blood disorder or another disease, or you take medication that affects your immune system, talk to your health care provider before getting an MMR vaccine.

 Side effects of the vaccine

 The rubella rash can look like many other viral rashes.
-So doctors usually confirm rubella with the help of laboratory tests.
+So health care providers usually confirm rubella with the help of lab tests.
 You may have a virus culture or a blood test, which can detect the presence of different types of rubella antibodies in your blood.
-These antibodies indicate whether you've had a recent or past infection or a rubella vaccine.
+These antibodies show whether you've had a recent or past infection or a rubella vaccine.

 Support of an infant born with congenital rubella syndrome varies depending on the extent of the infant's problems.
 Children who have multiple complications may require early treatment from a team of specialists.